mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 By default, MaxScale will only attempt to deduce if the server can be used as a slave server (controlled by the `detect_stale_slave` parameter).
-When the `failover` mode is enabled, MaxScale will also attempt to deduce whether the server can be used as a master server.
+When the `detect_standalone_master` mode is enabled, MaxScale will also attempt to deduce whether the server can be used as a master server.
 This is done by checking that the server is not in read-only mode and that it is not configured as a slave.

-The failover mode in mysqlmon is completely passive in the sense that it does not modify the cluster or any of the servers in it.
+This mode in mysqlmon is completely passive in the sense that it does not modify the cluster or any of the servers in it.
 It only labels the last remaining server in a cluster as the master server.

-Before a failover can be initiated, the following conditions must have been met:
+Before a server is labeled as a standalone master, the following conditions must have been met:

 - Previous attempts to connect to other servers in the cluster have failed, controlled by the `failcount` parameter